nltk/nltk_book/en/app-issues.rst

 Chapter-Specific Issues and Questions
 -------------------------------------

+* ch06: the structure of this chapter is still in flux; suggestions for improving the structure and prioritizing the content welcomed

 * ch07: we are hoping to get some English named-entity data so that we can illustrate how to train a named entity classifier